Casamonica clan: Criminal Rise

 Since the 2000s it has acquired the status of a mafia family organized as an 'Ndrina, and is treated with respect and fear by other organizations such as the Camorra and 'Ndrangheta, both allies and rivals.
-The various families allied of the Camorra and 'Ndrangheta provide it with drugs to sell and protection to operate in its own territory of competence, undisturbed thanks corruption and influence criminal.
+The various families allied with the Camorra and 'Ndrangheta provide it with drugs to sell and protection to operate in its own territory of competence, undisturbed thanks to corruption and influence.
 A criminal power that allows them to build undisturbed illegal villas showing off luxury, pomp and power, move huge amounts of capital especially from drug dealing and loan sharking and reinvest it in companies to take control of them, further expand their domain over the territory.

 In the neighborhoods and areas controlled by clan members, they also make themselves recognizable by flaunting luxury items, such as sports cars and weapons, to intimidate residents who are victims of their extortion and other criminal activities.

 But in 2015, an event would forever halt the clan's criminal rise: the lavish and grotesque funeral organized by the clan for its leader, Vittorio Casamonica, complete with a horse-drawn carriage, with a helicopter for throwing of flower petals, on flight unauthorized over Rome, and finally the soundtrack from the film The Godfather, sparked outcry, outrage and indignation nationwide, among the national public, among institutions, including the highest levels of the Italian state, and among law enforcement and anti-mafia forces.

 While previously the clan enjoyed minimal public exposure, if any, due to intimidation or connivance, this event has now turned a spotlight on the Clan, which has activated the Anti-Mafia Investigation Directorate (DIA).

 The episode caused such a stir that it also created a certain embarrassment at an international level.